 You can avoid the the hunger by stockpiling food, but how do you protect that food and then access it when unexpected and fast rising flood waters suddenly hit your neighborhood?

-Answer: When heavy rains begin, keep your weather radio nearby, and listen for reports of flood warnings, so you can evacuate the area anytime it looks like a flood may strike.
+Answer: When heavy rains begin, keep your weather radio or handheld ham radio nearby, and listen for reports of flood warnings, so you can evacuate the area anytime it looks like a flood may strike.
 An electric or gas powered Jon boat or other small, sturdy life raft or boat can be your means of escape, if you simply can’t evacuate in time.